ChrisKrt/c7n.Bookshelf/.github/instructions/csharp.instructions.md

 - the composition root is in the frontend project
 - use LINQ whenever possible
 - pass an ILogger to the constructor of a class that needs logging
+- classes are per default sealed, unless they are designed for inheritance